sonic-net/sonic-linkmgrd/doc/default_route.md

 ToR B   standby, healthy->  active, healthy ->  active, unhealthy -> active, healthy   -> active, healthy
 ```

+* Add linkmgrd command line option
+We will add command line option `--default_route, -d` for linkmgrd process for user to enable this feature by choice.

 ### Solution Two

 Intergrate default route status into `LinkManagerStateMachine`.
-Currently the state transition depends on 3 components (`LinkProber`, `MuxState`, `LinkState`), adding one more dimension (`DefaultRoute`) is quite more effort compared solution one.
+Currently the state transition depends on 3 components (`LinkProber`, `MuxState`, `LinkState`), adding one more dimension (`DefaultRoute`) is quite more effort compared to solution one.
 But the code will be more readable, and easier to maintain.
 Moving forward to active-active dualToR, we can revisit this part of requirement and take this solution into consideration.

 ## Test